Understanding why customers pay more

 Translate this into real-world solutions through testimonials and reviews on external sites like Google My Business and Trustpilot.
 How did you help others in a similar situation?
 What can a client expect when they engage you?
 What does success look like?

-Customers should read these nuggets of ‘social proof’, a five-star review on The Law Superstore for example, and feel encouraged that their money will be well spent with you.
+Customers should read these nuggets of social proof, such as a five-star review on The Law Superstore, and feel confident their money will be well spent with you.

 Show understanding

-Multi-service law firms will want individual webpages and online ads dedicated to specific services.
-This way, you can tailor your message to the audience, demonstrating an understanding of what they’re going through, and how you help.
-Take it further, if you have time, with content themes across your blog and social media accounts.
+Multi-service law firms will benefit from individual webpages and online ads dedicated to specific services.
+This way, you can tailor your message to the audience, demonstrating an understanding of what they’re going through and how you can help.
+Take it further with content themes across your blog and social media accounts.

-If you operate in a niche, you know inside-out what customers are going through, the questions they have, their fears, concerns, and how to placate them.
-On the other hand, specialist practices often find it harder to attract clients who need those specific services.
+If you operate in a niche, you know exactly what customers are experiencing, the questions they have, and their concerns.
+On the other hand, specialist practices sometimes find it harder to attract clients who need those specific services.

-On The Law Superstore, users answer a few service-led questions that directs them to the most relevant legal professionals – but the same is true, however your customers find you.
+On The Law Superstore, users answer a few service-led questions that direct them to the most relevant legal professionals – but the same is true however your customers find you.

 Dare to be different

-As we move online, practices are scrambling over themselves to stand out, to attract new clients to them.
-We’ve previously discussed the importance of defining your ‘key differentiator’ in the crowded legal sector.
-Success rests on identifying what makes your firm different to rivals.
-This messaging should then be carried over to your branding.
+As more firms move online, practices are competing harder than ever to attract new clients.
+We’ve previously discussed the importance of defining your key differentiator in the crowded legal sector.
+Success rests on identifying what makes your firm different from competitors and carrying that message through your branding.

-Strike a balance between getting noticed and meeting the expectations of your field.
-You probably won’t want to use a talking Russian meerkat to market your legal services (although you could try…).
+Strike a balance between getting noticed and meeting the expectations of your profession.
+You probably won’t want to use a talking Russian meerkat to market your legal services (although you could try).

-You know what millions don’t – and that immediately becomes an intriguing prospect.
-It might an opinion about a change in the law, or a tip for handling caseloads.
-Whatever it is, if you have something of value to say, speak up.
+You know what millions don’t – and that immediately makes your insights valuable.
+It might be an opinion about a change in the law or practical advice for handling caseloads.
+Whatever it is, if you have something worthwhile to say, speak up.

-Your blog is the perfect space for that.
-But why limit yourself?
-Medium and LinkedIn are great for writing leadership content for new audiences – and best of all, they appear in search engine results, broadening your reach.
-Legal websites and magazines, too, provide a good platform to show you know your onions.
+Your blog is the perfect place for this, but don’t limit yourself.
+Medium and LinkedIn are great platforms for reaching new audiences, while thought leadership content can also appear in search engine results, expanding your reach.
+Legal websites and magazines can also provide a strong platform to demonstrate expertise.

-When engaged in thought-leadership, look for opportunities to speak to both customers (on, say, a consumer-focused site) and your industry peers.
+When creating thought leadership content, look for opportunities to speak both to customers and to your industry peers.
 When customers see this, it inspires confidence.

-The Law Superstore is the perfect place to demonstrate your value to new potential clients, and increase your online presence and competitivity nationally and locally so everyone can see it.
+The Law Superstore is the perfect place to demonstrate your value to potential clients and increase your online presence nationally and locally.

 And there’s no minimum-term contract.
 No rolling subscription fees.
 You only pay for the leads you receive.

-Start your free trial today with 40 free leads on us.
+Start your trial today with 50% off your first three invoices.
 Join the panel here.